What is an Automotive and Watercraft Service Attendant?

 How Long Does it Take to Become an Automotive & Watercraft Service Attendant?

-Where Automotive and Watercraft Service Attendants Work
+Where Automotive and Watercraft Service Attendants Are Employed

 The table below shows some of the most common industries where those employed in this career field work.